-It is important to ensure compliance with MTCA, and protecting human health and the environment, for new residential development on historical orchard areas is accomplished in a way that is considerate of the land use and building permit processes a developer is required to complete, as they are administered cities and counties.
-One overarching goal of this project is to provide reasonable, low-cost, and protective mitigation options that are feasible and efficient for developers and homebuilders.
-The recommended approach described below outlines how the recommended model remedy components will be integrated into these processes to help achieve this goal.
+To reduce confusion and delays to new residential development projects, it is important to ensure compliance with MTCA can be accomplished within the local government land use and building permit processes a developer is already required to complete.
+One overarching goal of this project is to provide reasonable, low-cost, MTCA compliant cleanup actions that are feasible and efficient for developers and homebuilders to implement.
+The recommended approach described below outlines how the Model Remedy components can be integrated into these existing local government processes to help achieve this goal.